Reviews Report

 Register your home security system in San Antonio

 Before installing your home security system, it’s important to register it with the city of San Antonio.
-Owning an unregistered security system is a city ordinance violation, and a triggered alarm that is unregistered can result in a $75-125 fee.
+Owning an unregistered security system is a city ordinance violation, and false alarms at non‑permitted locations are subject to higher fees.
 To register your security system:

 How to Choose Your San Antonio Home Security System